CPT Codes

 If the depression screening results are positive, the next steps could comprise:

-The physician might conduct a more thorough assessment to evaluate the seriousness of depression and if it is possible to make a formal diagnosis determined.
+• Further Evaluation: The physician might conduct a more thorough assessment to evaluate the seriousness of depression and if it is possible to make a formal diagnosis determined.

-Patients who have been diagnosed as having depression or are at significant risk, can be directed to a psychiatrist, psychologist or therapist to receive more specialized treatment.
+• Referral to Mental Health professionals: Patients who have been diagnosed as having depression or are at significant risk, can be directed to a psychiatrist, psychologist or therapist to receive more specialized treatment.

-Based on the diagnosis the treatment plan could comprise counseling, medication, or a combination of both.
+• Treatment Plan: Based on the diagnosis the treatment plan could comprise counseling, medication, or a combination of both.
 For mild depression adjustments to lifestyles and counseling could suffice, whereas the more severe or moderate cases could require antidepressants.

-Follow-up visits regularly could be scheduled to check the patient's progress and to adjust the treatment if required.
+• Follow-up: Follow-up visits regularly could be scheduled to check the patient’s progress and to adjust the treatment if required.

 How Hello MDs Simplifies CPT Code G0444 for Depression Screening